 Barry was a bit of an oxymoron.
 He was an incredibly sweet man who could be a royal PITA.
 He was a genuine, honest person—one of the most honest I’ve ever met, often to the point of bluntness (see PITA comment above)—who was also a caricature of himself.
-He was thoughtful and serious and hilarious and didn’t take life too seriously.
+He was thoughtful and hilarious and serious and didn’t take life too seriously.

 You get the point.
 Basically, he was unabashedly human.